Le Plessis-Robinson

 Le Plessis-Robinson ([lə plɛsi ʁɔbɛ̃sɔ̃]) is a commune in the southwestern suburbs of Paris, France.
-It is located 10.5 km from the center of Paris.
+It is located 10.5 km from the centre of Paris.
 As of 2017, it has 29,100 inhabitants.

 History

 Plessis was first mentioned in 839 as Plessiacus apud Castanetum, meaning plessis near Castanetum.
 A plessis was a village surrounded by a fence made of branches.
 In 1112 the village church was founded, of which the romanesque tower still survives as the oldest monument of Le Plessis.
 At the end of the 12th the village was renamed Le Plessis-Raoul, after the local lord Raoul, chamberlain of king Philip II of France.
 In 1407 it came into the hands of Jean Piquet de La Haye, who built a castle in the village, now called Le Plessis-Piquet.
 In 1614 a monastery of the Congregation of the Feuillants was built in the village.
 In 1682 Jean-Baptiste Colbert, Minister of Finances under Louis XIV had a pond dug which fed the fountains of the nearby Château de Sceaux.
 Pierre de Montesquiou d'Artagnan purchased the estate in 1699, and expanded the gardens.
 In 1790, as a result of the French Revolution, Antoine Moullé was elected the first mayor of Le Plessis.
 The commune was renamed Le Plessis-Liberté.
 The monastery was nationalised and demolished.

 The commune was renamed back to Le Plessis-Piquet in 1801.
 In 1848, a guinguette (cabaret) was established in the area as a suite of interconnected tree houses.
 It was named Le grand Robinson after the tree house described in Swiss Family Robinson, a novel itself named after Robinson Crusoe.
 Several other popular establishments arose in the area and remained popular until the 1960s.
 In 1909, the commune of Le Plessis-Piquet was officially renamed Le Plessis-Robinson, after Le grand Robinson.
 In 1854, Louis Hachette bought the castle and the grounds.
 He later became the mayor of Le Plessis-Piquet and a city councillor.
 The village and the castle were ruined in the Franco-Prussian War, but the castle was rebuilt by the Hachette family.